Why is action needed?

 How can we stay within the global carbon budget?

-The United Nations also originally proposed a framework for reducing CO2 emissions in a fair, logical way, more suited to the urgency and dangers we face.
-Called ‘contraction and convergence’, the strategy consists of reducing global emissions of greenhouse gases to a safe level (contraction), by each country bringing its emissions per capita to the same level (convergence).
+Contraction and Convergence is a proposed global framework, supported by the United Nations, for reducing CO2 emissions in a fair way.
+The strategy consists of reducing global emissions of greenhouse gases to a safe level (contraction), by each country bringing its emissions per capita to the same level (convergence).

-Recognising the different levels of carbon currently generated by different countries and the different impacts on their economies of reducing it, developed countries – who account for the greatest emissions – start reduction immediately.
+Recognising the different levels of CO2 emissions currently generated by different countries and the different impacts on their economies of reducing it, developed countries – who account for the greatest emissions – start reduction immediately.
 Less developed countries are allowed to reduce their emissions more slowly.
-At an agreed date, all countries are then bound to reduce their CO2 emissions to zero.
+At an agreed date, all countries are then bound to reduce their CO2emissions to zero.

 What difference can I make?

 It’s true that governments should be stepping up and leading, but they are not.
-The main take-home from last climate conference, COP26 in Glasgow, Scotland, was this: our action on the ground is what will prompt leaders to act.
+The main take-home from the last climate conference was this: our action on the ground is what will prompt leaders to act.
 Not only demonstrating with placards on the street, but demonstrating what to do as well, as best we can.